swgriffith/azure-guides/aksminroles-v2.md

 ```

 ### Cluster Compute Management
-This custom role provides the rights needed to create, upgrade and scale an AKS cluster for either Availability Sets (old way) or VM Scale Sets (new way).
+This custom role provides the rights needed to create, upgrade and scale an AKS cluster for either Availability Sets (traditional model) or VM Scale Sets (new model).

 Create a file called aks-compute-mgmnt-role.json with the following:
 ```json